Oil protesters disrupt Texas energy port ahead of U.S. presidential debate

 The channel was closed from Light 102A to Light 104, the Coast Guard said.
 Ship traffic to Texas City, Texas, where two refineries and several chemical plants are located, was not affected by the closure.

-Reporting by Erwin Seba in Houston and Swati Verma in Bengaluru; Editing by Bernadette Baum
+Reporting by Erwin Seba in Houston and Swati Verma in Bengaluru; Editing by Bernadette Baum and Nick Zieminski